What Is The Ideal Magnification For Birding Binoculars?

 One of the main disadvantages of high magnification binoculars is the reduction in the field of view.
 As magnification increases, the area captured within the binoculars’ field of view becomes narrower.
 This makes it more challenging to locate birds initially and can result in a limited observation of their surroundings.
 Birders who value a wider view and the ability to track birds in fast-paced situations may find higher magnification binoculars less suitable.

-See also Can I Use Spotting Scopes For Astronomy?
+See also Can I Use Hunting Optics With Glasses?

 Possible image shakiness and loss of brightness